rcl-identity/docs/proofing.md

         - IdentityProofingApi:IdentityApproverIdentifier

+Get the [Security Group](./useradmin.md) name that contains your User Admins for this instance of the Identity Proofing application.

+Use the value for the configuration :

+        - SecurityGroup

 # Configure the AAD B2C App Registration

 - Open the [AAD B2C Application](./aadb2c.md#register-a-web-application) your registered for the B2C tenant